-The above three Sections~\ref{sssec:safety} to \ref{sssec:liability-seller} result in the same task for \ac{XAI}: Find and if possible rule out defects in the \ac{ML} model.
+The above Sections~\ref{ssec:product-safety} and \ref{ssec:liability} result in the same task for \ac{XAI}: Find and, if possible, rule out defects in the \ac{ML} model. \ac{XAI} methods are often stated to help in debugging models or showing the fairness of such systems \cite{Langer2021, Deck2023}.
 Different solutions can be devised, ranging from global explainability of a model to rule out defects, to using local explanations or data attributions to find defects, to possibly not using \ac{XAI} methods at all given sufficient testing and documentation.
 Ways in which \ac{XAI} can assist to find or rule out defects are covered in the following, for a way to ensure safety by documentation see \cite{Brajovic2023}.
 In all of these cases, explanations can be expected to be generated for expert users.

 To ensure freedom of defects, Correctness is at the heart of \ac{XAI} use, as a global explanation method that does not conform to the model might miss out on defects.
 To date, no such global explanation method seems to be known and computationally feasible, as highlighted in the closely related field of formal verification of neural networks \cite{Albarghouthi2021}.
-The only way to provide an explanation with such properties is to use explainable/interpretable models, as demanded by \citet{Rudin2019} for safety critical use cases.
-To spot defects within black-box AI applications, local explanations can help, where Correctness-problems could once again be mitigated by using the Consilience of multiple \ac{XAI}-methods, although this would still not give providers of such system enough information to guarantee freedom of defects.
-Since \ac{XAI} in the near future seems more likely to be able to show the presence of defects than to provide correct global explanation methods on which a guarantee for the freedom of defects could be built, the first case will be considered for the following properties.
+The only way to provide an explanation with such properties is to use white-box models, as demanded by \citet{Rudin2019} for safety critical use cases.
+To spot defects within black-box \ac{ML} applications, local explanations can help, where Correctness-problems could once again be mitigated by the Consilience of multiple \ac{XAI} methods, although this would still not give providers of such system enough information to guarantee freedom of defects.
+As \ac{XAI} in the near future is more likely to show the presence of defects than to provide correct global explanations on which a guarantee for the freedom of defects could be built, the first case will be considered for the following properties.